hedgeyedev/paypal-ipn-forwarder/README.md

     stop

  in the same terminal window where testing was occurring.
-If testing was turned off using [Command][C] then the paypal_testing_off alias will turn off test mode on the server.
+If testing was turned off using [Command][C] then the paypal_testing_off alias will turn off test mode on the *server app*.

 ### Run on Your Server